Couldrey House Explained

 In April of 1919, Whitney left for England and sold the property to Annabella Mary Geddes after his wife had passed.[4]
 [6] Geddes was a founding member of the Royal Plunket Society and used the house as a holiday home until selling it.[7]
 [4]

-On the 23rd of February, 1980, the three rooms of the house were opened to the public.[8]
+On 23 February 1980, the three rooms of the house were opened to the public.[11]
 By 1981 Couldrey House was fully opened to the public.
 The Friends of Couldrey House Trust has managed the property since 1990.[4]
+Couldrey House had received protected heritage status with the Rodney District Council by 1997.[12]

 In 2001 Auckland Council announced it would preserve the property as it would have been in the 1950s.[14]